gokceno/login-with-biometrics-poc/README.md

 ### Setting up the DB

-You'll need a PotgreSQL DB with [pgvector](https://github.com/pgvector/pgvector) installed, I used the [bit.io](http://bit.io/) and enabled the extension by `CREATE EXTENSION vector;`  command.
+You'll need a PostgreSQL DB with [pgvector](https://github.com/pgvector/pgvector) installed, I used the [bit.io](http://bit.io/) and enabled the extension by `CREATE EXTENSION vector;`  command.
 Then create a table with three columns:

 - id (int)
 - biometrics (JSON)